RasterCrow/RasterCrow.github.io/_posts/2020-09-16-death-stranding's-photo-mode.markdown

 I recently purchased `Death Stranding` on the Steam store, the latest work from `Hideo Kojima`.

-For those unfamiliar with the game, Death Stranding is a very peculiar videogame, it has the journey of the player at its heart.\
+For those unfamiliar with the game, Death Stranding is a very peculiar videogame with the journey of the player at its heart.\
-It was therefore very important design the map in such a way,to push the player to explore and try new things while still being interactable and aesthetically pleasing to the eye.\
+It was therefore very important to design the map in such a way to push the player to explore and try new things while still being interactable and aesthetically pleasing to the eye.\
-It obviously helped the team at Kojima Productions to have used the `Decima Engine`, previously used for `Horizon Zero Dawn`, which recently came out on the [Steam Store](https://store.steampowered.com/app/1151640/Horizon_Zero_Dawn_Complete_Edition/), that allowed them to really push the hardware capabilities of the PS4 with really advanced character models and landscape that look like real-life pictures.
+It obviously helped the team at Kojima Productions to have the `Decima Engine`, previously used for `Horizon Zero Dawn`, which recently came out on the [Steam Store](https://store.steampowered.com/app/1151640/Horizon_Zero_Dawn_Complete_Edition/), that allowed them to really push the hardware capabilities of the PS4 with advanced character models and landscapes that look like real-life pictures.

 <div style="position: relative;
   text-align: center;